SailfishOS-for-the-fairphone-4/getting_started/README.md

 git config --global color.ui "auto"
 ```

-After configuring Git, we can start sourcing the Android base.
-We use ```repo init``` to initialize the repository we are going to use:
+After configuring Git, we can start sourcing the Android base. *First we need to make a new folder this will be made by using the $ANDROID_ROOT variable.
+The -p ensures that the entire directory path specified by $ANDROID_ROOT is created.
+Then we need to give the user access to this folder and everything within.
+We change the directory to $ANDROID_ROOT.* We use ```repo init``` to initialize the repository we are going to use:
 ```
 HABUILD_SDK $